 I thought that this was a particularly interesting point that Jan mentioned.
 They constantly battled with log spamming.
 With dynaTrace they simply turned logging off because Dynatrace captures the relevant log messages in the context of the PurePath anyway.
 It also allowed them to optimize logging as they figured out that developers kept logging the same log messages multiple times per transaction and also logged information that was not relevant at all for that transaction.
 Showing a PurePath to developers was convincing enough for developers to change their implementation.
 Especially when you see the overhead associated with traditional logging as the following screenshot taken from the WebSphere causing 100% logging overhead in Production blog shows:

 On the topic of logging you also want to check out the following blog post from Martin who claims that traditional logging is a dead-end-road.

 With more than 80k we have a very large and active community.
 The heart of the community is the discussion forum where see hundreds of interactions every week between dynaTrace power users, newbies and the Compuware APM employees.

 The community also provides a platform to exchange and share extensions to dynaTrace such as the recently added PagerDuty Action Plugin, an updated version of our JIRA Plugin or Plugins to monitor Locks and Execution Plans in Oracle.
 All there at your fingertips

 Next Step: See for yourself

 I will post more use cases of other customers that decided to use our product in upcoming blog posts.
-If you want to make up your own mind simply sign up for our dynaTrace Free Trial where you can evaluate the full product functionality.
+If you want to make up your own mind simply sign up for our Dynatrace Personal where you can evaluate the full product functionality.
 While downloading the trial, check out the 5 Minute Overview of dynaTrace on YouTube.